MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1706.md

 ## Hide task sequence progress
 In this release, you can control when task sequence progress is displayed to end users by using a new variable.
-In your task sequence, you can use the Set Task Sequence Variable step to set the value for the **TSDisableProgressUI** variable to hide or display task sequence progress.
+In your task sequence, use the **Set Task Sequence Variable** step to set the value for the **TSDisableProgressUI** variable to hide or display task sequence progress.
+You can use the Set Task Sequence Variable step multiple times in a task sequence to change the value for the variable.
+This let you to hide or display task sequence progress in different sections of the task sequence.

 #### To hide task sequence progress
 In task sequence editor, use the [Set Task Sequence Variable](/sccm/osd/understand/task-sequence-steps#BKMK_SetTaskSequenceVariable) step to set the value of the **TSDisableProgressUI** variable to **True** to hide task sequence progress.